Fate/stay night: Unlimited Blade Works

 The second of the three heroines is Rin Tohsaka, a model student and idol of Shirou's school who is secretly a mage and Master of Archer in the Holy Grail War.
 Her Servant Archer serves as the Servant protagonist of the route.
-She descends from a long, distinguished line of mages.
-Though she lacks a formal magic education, she is strong and gifted in her own right.
+She descends from a long, distinguished line of mages, with potential to become one of the 100 strongest human magi.
 Classmates dub Rin "The Ice Queen" for her cold, unreachable persona at school; however, this is simply a front to hide her actual status as a mage.
 Her presence in the story is established after Lancer mortally wounds Shirou at school.
 Upon seeing him, she revives him due to his connection with Sakura Matou, with whom Rin is closely acquainted.
 The two become allies in the war, unaware of Archer's true identity as an adult Shirou from one of the series' numerous alternate universes.

 Shirou loses control of Saber during the story but aims to fight with his magical strength to stop the war.
 Archer betrays Rin and reveals his despondency and bitterness over his past choices to Shirou.
 He subsequently challenges Shirou to a fight, hoping to destroy his story of being a hero.
 However, Shirou accepts his future regardless of his regrets and misery, sticking to Kiritsugu's ideals.
 Gilgamesh tries to kill Archer and Shirou, with the former seemingly sacrificing himself to protect the latter.
 Later, Rin passes Shirou her Mana to fight Gilgamesh to replicate Archer's powers.
 As Gilgamesh almost drags Shirou into their deaths, Archer uses his last strength to save the latter.
-In the True Ending, Shirou and Rin move to London to study magic, as well as start a romantic relationship.
+In the True Ending, Shirou and Rin move to London to study magecraft, as well as start a romantic relationship.